Karnak

 Generate PatientID Generate PatientID

-• the patient’s pseudonym is retrieved from an external service or a mapping table
+1. The patient’s pseudonym is retrieved from an external service or mapping table

-The pseudonym will be used as the patient’s name if no other action has been defined during de-identification.
+The pseudonym is used as the Patient’s Name if no other action has been defined during de-identification.

-The following attributes are set in the SOP Common module during de-identification:
+The following attributes are set in the SOP Common Module:

 Patient Module

-The following attributes are set in the SOP Common module during de-identification:
+The following attributes are set in the Patient Module:

 Clinical Trial Subject Module

-The following attributes are set in the Clinical Trial Subject Module during de-identification:
+The following attributes are set in the Clinical Trial Subject Module:

 User guide